surveycto/field-plug-in-resources/docs/api-reference.md

     Returns the value of a given parameter passed to the field plug-in.

 * `launchPreconfiguredIntent(callback(error, result))` (Android only)
-    Launches the external app configured via 'ex:' appearance and invokes the `callback` function either with an error or the results from the external app when it returns.
-The field's current value is passed to the external app as a `value` parameter.
+    Launches the external app configured via 'ex:' appearance and invokes the `callback` function either with an error or the results from the external app when it returns. *Note: the field's current value is passed to the external app as a `value` parameter.*

 ## Called JS functions